SwedbankPay/developer.swedbankpay.com/payments/vipps/redirect.md

 |  ✔︎︎︎︎︎  | └➔&nbsp;`authorizations.authorizationList[]`                            | `object`      | The `authorization` transaction object described in the authorization resource below.
   |

-### Options before posting a payment

-All valid options when posting a payment with operation equal to Purchase, are described in [the technical reference][vipps-payments].

 {% include iterator.html prev_href="./"
                          prev_title="Back: Introduction"
                          next_href="seamless-view"